 The gorge of Agios Nikolaos is flanked by the peaks of Ambelakia, to the east, and Samari, to the west.
-It is considered as the most important gorge of Psiloritis and of Central Crete, and it was named after the Byzantine chapel of Agios Nikolaos which is located at its southern entrance.
+It is considered the most important gorge of Psiloritis and of Central Crete, and it was named after the Byzantine chapel of Agios Nikolaos which is located at its southern entrance.
 It extends along the imposing southern part of Psiloritis, from the north heading south, and it connects Rouvas forest to the north with the valley of Koutsoulidis river to the south, in the Zaros area.
 It is also known as the gorge of Rouvas, after the forest, or Gafaris.